sungheeyun/sungheeyun.github.io/_posts/2025-02-03-PDT - math - inequalities.markdown

 This elegant derivation once again reveals the deep interconnection between these seemingly different mathematical tools.
 What I find particularly fascinating is how Jensen's inequality serves as a unifying principle - a mathematical "master key" that unlocks multiple fundamental inequalities through different applications.
-This hierarchical structure, where one powerful principle generates many specific results, exemplifies the beautiful economy of mathematics: the most profound truths often lead to the widest array of consequences.
+This hierarchical structure, where one powerful principle generates many specific results, exemplifies the beautiful economy of mathematics - the most profound truths often lead to the widest array of consequences.

-# From Theory to Practice: Inequalities in Action
+# From Theory to Practice - Inequalities in Action

 What makes inequalities particularly compelling is their ubiquity in real-world applications.
-They appear naturally in:
+They appear naturally in

 - Optimization problems in economics
 - Error bounds in statistics